cs59/Dylib-to-Deb-Converter/README.md

 # Important
 Make sure dpkg and bash is installed.
 If not, you can install it from your package manager or "brew install dpkg" if using macOS.
-Also, you can change the Maintainer name in the code of deb creator sh file.
+Also, you can change the Maintainer name in the code of sh file.